TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 - Categories: `TIS`, `FEATURE`

+## natualSpawningUse13Heightmap

+Change the upper limit of the Y value during the initial coordinate selection in natural mob spawning, to the highest block that blocks light at that XZ position

+Basically, this rule reverts the use of the heightmap during natural spawning back to version 1.13 and earlier

+In additional, piston block, slime block, honey block are ignored by this "1.13" heightmap, to keep the behavior unchanged from pre-1.13

+Note: This will slightly increase lag during the natual spawning phase

+- Type: `boolean`
+- Default value: `false`
+- Suggested options: `false`, `true`
+- Categories: `TIS`, `FEATURE`, `PORTING`

 ## oakBalloonPercent

 The chance for oak sapling top grow into a balloon oak (fancy_oak) in percent